girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

    true
 ```

-## Inheritance in Dart
+# ✅ Inheritance in Dart

-# Question :
+## Question

-Write a program with class Student as the super class and class ScienceStudent as its child.
+ - Write a program with class Student as the super class and class ScienceStudent as its child.
 Class MathsStudent is in turn the child of ScienceStudent.
 Student class has two methods walk() and talk().
 Class ScienceStudent has a method studiesScience() and lass MathsStudent has a method likesMaths().
 Inherit the properties of the super class in the sub classes.

-# Solution:
+## Solution

 As the Student() class is the the top most in hierarchy followed by the ScienceStudent and MathsStudent classes, the properties of Student class is retaied in both the classes.

 ```dart